-One of my favorite quotes of all time is Martin Luther King Jr.’s “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character.”
+One of my most beloved quotes of all time is Martin Luther King Jr.’s “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character.”
 What simple, wise, beauty in that phrase.
-It applies across the board to everyone we meet and neatly sidesteps the sort of backwards racism I find in so many people.

-What do I mean by backward racism?
 While in college, I was encouraged to feel pride about my advocacy for those less fortunate.
 What I’ve learned is that it wasn’t advocacy…it was condescension.
-During my years at the university, it was drilled into my head that blacks, in particular, need us to help them up the social, economic and academic ladder because they couldn’t do it without our help.
+During my years at the university, it was drilled into my head that minorities and/or the poor need us to help them up the social, economic, and academic ladder because they couldn’t do it without our help.
 What a pile of fertilizer.
+What they needed was for us to get out of their way.
 To treat someone equally, you treat them equally.
-No kid gloves, no lowering of expectations, no special assistance is needed.
-Justice and fair practice is what’s needed.
+No special assistance from me was needed.
+Justice and fair practice were needed.

 “You are no better than anyone else, Jenny.
 Remember that.
 You ought to know that what you say and do can hurt someone else very deeply.
-You, my daughter, are no better than Susie just because I make more money than her parents.
+You, my daughter, are no better than someone else’s daughter just because I make more money than her parents.
 In fact, you’ve disappointed us and I am ashamed of your behavior.”

 At that point, the content of my character wasn’t so wonderful, but I listened and it has stuck with me for the past 40 years.
-My parents’ everyday behavior and attitude became a natural example for me when I left my rural community and met my freshman college roommate: a wonderful young black woman from inner-city Detroit.
-She and I spent the first few months tentatively asking questions of one another, but soon enough we were solid friends.
-I believe that my parents’ lack of an affirmative-action mindset (meaning they believed every individual is equal to begin with) helped me more in the long run than all of the liberal ideology of my professors.
+My parents’ everyday behavior and attitude became a natural example for me when I left my rural community and met my freshman college roommate at Michigan: a wonderful young Black woman from inner-city Detroit – Pam.
+She and I spent the first few months tentatively asking questions of one another, both of us hesitant, but soon enough we were good friends.
+It turned out Pam was the only African-American on the floor of the dorm and I was the only country kid.
+She came from one of the best high schools in the state, mine was a class D embarrassment.
+Together, horrified, we realized the housing office used both of us as tokens — squeezing us into a single-sized room — so that we diversified the rest of the floor (all New Yorkers, all Jewish).
+I laugh now to think of it.
+My parents’ mindset (meaning they believed every individual is equal to begin with) helped me better traverse the new world I had entered than any sociology class I would ever take.